This is perhaps the major criterion used in evaluating information: who wrote this?

 - If you are looking for scientific information on human genetics, would you trust a political organization to provide it?

 - Never assume that extremist points of view are always easy to detect.
-Some sites promoting these views may look educational.
-To learn more, read "Rising Tide: Sites Born of Hate", New York Times, March 18, 1999.
-(This link will take you to the online edition of the Times; you must register, free of charge, to view the article).
+Some sites promoting these views may look educational (as some examples mention in "Rising Tide: Sites Born of Hate," New York Times, March 18, 1999 [this article is old, but the point is important]).

 Many areas of research and inquiry deal with controversial questions, and often the more controversial an issue is, the more interesting it is.
-When looking for information, it is always critical to remember that everyone has an opinion.
-Because the structure of the Internet allows for easy self publication, the variety of points of view and bias will be the widest possible.
+When you are looking for information, it is always critical to remember that everyone has an opinion.
+Because the structure of the Internet allows for easy self-publication, the variety of points of view and bias will be extremely wide.

 - The document includes a bibliography.